-Since high-speed railway bridges are subjected to cyclic loading by the continuous wheel loads traveling at high speed and regular spacing, their dynamic behavior is of extreme importance and has significant influence on the riding safety of the trains.
-High speed trains impose significant dynamic actions to bridges and viaducts.
-For speeds above 200 km/h the effect of resonance must be considered, since in many cases can be the governing factor when deciding the structural form.
-The classic approach of design of bridge is to use static analysis to find forces, flexure under certain moving load and consider dynamic amplification factor to account the dynamic effects of train.
+Since high-speed railway bridges are subjected to cyclic loading by the continuous wheel loads traveling at high speed and regular spacing, their dynamic behavior is of extreme importance and has a significant influence on the riding safety of the trains.
+High-speed trains impose significant dynamic actions on bridges and viaducts.
+For speeds above 200 km/h, the effect of resonance must be considered, since in many cases can be the governing factor when deciding the structural form.
+The classic approach of design of the bridge is to use static analysis to find forces, flexure under certain moving load, and consider dynamic amplification factor to account for the dynamic effects of the train.
 In HS1 this approach was used to take into account the dynamic effects.
 However certain issues were observed in the First French HSL project: Paris-Lyon:

 Rapid track deterioration

-In a joint effort in Europe a committee ‘ERRI D214’ was constituted to study these problems.
-Following conclusions were drawn by the committee for train speeds over 200 km/h:
+In a joint effort in Europe, a committee ‘ERRI D214’ was constituted to study these problems.
+The following conclusions were drawn by the committee for train speeds over 200 km/h: